Data Management Maturity Overview

 A Data Management Maturity Model

 A Data Management Maturity Model should be based on actual industry practices, as the Capability Maturity Model was.
-A solid Data Management Maturity Model should reflect the best practices of the industry and should indicate the needs of individuals performing all of the activities found in the domain of enterprise data management.
-Additionally, a valid Data Management Maturity Model should have dimensions of environmental factors for measurement to account for the issues and challenges found within an organization.
+A solid Data Management Maturity Model should reflect the best practices of the industry and indicate the needs of individuals performing all of the activities found in the domain of enterprise data management.
+Additionally, a valid Data Management Maturity Model should align data strategies with business objectives through a structured evaluation process.
+It should have dimensions of environmental factors for measurement to account for the issues and challenges found within an organization.

 Major components of a robust, stable, scalable and effective Data Management Maturity Model would include: